analogsenses/source/source/_posts/2015-10-31-morning-coffee.markdown

 Is it really wise to direct so much attention towards a brand-new platform, when the Apple Watch is heading into its first holiday quarter?
 All those new SDKs inevitably compete for the attention and finite resources of 3rd-party developers, and the lack of focus could well end up being worse than the lack of options.

-It’s easy to be bullish on Apple — they are, after all, the most profitable company on the planet — but let’s not forget that so far they haven’t managed to replicate the original App Store success story on any other platforms: the iPad was built largely on the back of the iPhone and is already rapidly losing steam, the Mac App Store is far from a resounding success, and it’s still way too soon to tell 3rd-party if Apple Watch apps will be successful enough to create a sustainable market.
+It’s easy to be bullish on Apple — they are, after all, the most profitable company on the planet — but let’s not forget that so far they haven’t managed to replicate the original App Store success story on any other platforms: the iPad was built largely on the back of the iPhone and is already rapidly losing steam, the Mac App Store is far from a resounding success, and it’s still way too soon to tell if 3rd-party Apple Watch apps will be successful enough to create a sustainable market.

-Apple is great at creating platforms and tools for developers to work with, but in their ambition, they may end up overwhelming those developers instead of helping them focus, and that may end up coming back to bite them.
+Apple is great at creating platforms and tools for developers to work with, but in their ambition, it's possible they may be overwhelming those developers instead of helping them focus, and that may end up coming back to bite them.

 <p class="card-separator">♢</p>